- Hike to Oropendola Waterfall in Rincón de la Vieja National Park

 - Relax on the sun-kissed beaches of the Nicoya Peninsula

-Day 2: Hiking in Rincón de la Vieja National Park
+Day 2: Hike in Rincón de la Vieja National Park

 Today you'll transfer to the outskirts of Rincón de la Vieja National Park and embark on a brisk 45-minute walk along a scenic forest trail to the entrance.
-Here there are premium vantage points in which to experience the Rincón de la Vieja Volcano, the largest and most active volcano in Guanacaste Province.
-Steaming fumaroles, mini-geysers, and bubbling volcanic mud pits are just some of the highlights as you get up close and personal with this volcano.
+Pause to enjoy views of the Rincón de la Vieja Volcano, the largest and most active volcano in Guanacaste Province.
+Steaming fumaroles, mini-geysers, and bubbling volcanic mud pits are just some of the highlights along the hike.

 Chat with a local specialist who can help organize your trip.

-Day 4: Private Surf Lesson at Playa Tamarindo
+Day 4: Take a Private Surf Lesson at Playa Tamarindo

 Today can be as relaxing or adventurous as you like.
-If you've had enough of the beaches, you can drive east back to Rincón de la Vieja National Park.
-Here you can hike a jungle trail called Sensoria, which is part of a wildlife sanctuary featuring thermal pools and waterfalls that plunge into turquoise lagoons.
-Or, you can experience the rainforest from the water during a two-hour safari float down the Corobicí River, where a guide will point out a variety of animals including monkeys, bats, lizards, and even crocodiles.
+If you've had enough beach time, you can drive east back to Rincón de la Vieja National Park.
+Hike a jungle trail called Sensoria, which is part of a wildlife sanctuary featuring thermal pools and waterfalls that plunge into turquoise lagoons.
+Or you can experience the rainforest from the water during a two-hour safari float down the Corobicí River, where a guide will point out a variety of animals including monkeys, bats, lizards, and even crocodiles.

-You can also choose to take a guided whitewater rafting trip down the Tenorio River.
-Its class III-IV rapids make it the best river in the Guanacaste area for rafting.
+You could also choose to take a guided whitewater rafting trip down the Tenorio River.
+With class III-IV rapids, it's the best river in the Guanacaste area for rafting.
 After a challenging trip down the rapids, have lunch and head back to your hotel in time to catch one last sunset.